microsoft/ebpf-for-windows/docs/InstallEbpf.md

 Do the following from within the VM:

 1. Download and install the *VC++ Redist* package from [this location](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-1. Download the `ebpf-for-windows_installer.msi` file from the [latest release on GitHub](https://github.com/microsoft/ebpf-for-windows/releases).
+1. Download the `ebpf-for-windows.msi` file from the [latest release on GitHub](https://github.com/microsoft/ebpf-for-windows/releases).
-1. Execute the `ebpf-for-windows_installer.msi` file you downloaded.
+1. Execute the `ebpf-for-windows.msi` file you downloaded.
-1. After accepting the License and selecting the desired installation folder (default will be "`C:\Program Files\eBPFforWindows`"), the following components will be selectable from the *Installation Wizard*:
+1. After accepting the License and selecting the desired installation folder (default will be "`C:\Program Files\ebpf-for-windows`"), the following components will be selectable from the *Installation Wizard*:

     * **Runtime Components** (mandatory): this feature adds the eBPF runtime and core components, which are also required by the other components.
 If you select only this feature, only [native code generation](NativeCodeGeneration.md) is enabled.